 The Council grants joint tenancies when applicable.
 A joint tenancy means that two people (including same sex couples) are equally responsible for ensuring the tenancy conditions are met.
 This includes the responsibility to pay rent.

 If one of the joint tenants does not pay the rent, the other joint tenant can be held responsible for paying the rent and any arrears.
 Both tenants have the right to live in the property until the tenancy is ended.

-Please contact your Housing Officer for advice.
+Please let your Housing Officer know and seek legal advice.